 Another factor that will affect the return of your money is if you are not able to pay the monthly due for your property, the lessor has the right to lessen your monthly expenses on the security deposit.
 Before transferring to a different house, make sure that you are financially ready for that property.

 There is no exact date as to when you will receive your money or bond back, so keep these factors in mind before deciding to relocate.
-These factors will help you get your bond back the soonest possible time or even just speed up the process.
-Knowing that one of the reasons that your bond might be delayed is property cleanliness, you might want to hire a cleaning service to have it thoroughly checked before leaving the place for good.
+These factors will help you get your bond back at the soonest possible time or even just speed up the process.
+Knowing that one of the reasons that your bond might be delayed is property cleanliness, you might want to get cleaning services to have it thoroughly checked before leaving the place for good.